-- All kinds of stuff that needs to be done when starting a new company
+- Co-founder: all kinds of stuff that needs to be done when starting a new company

-I founded an internet startup called CheckZis together with a friend.
+I co-founded an internet startup called CheckZis.
 We had the idea to create a content marketing platform for useful and rich information at a time that content marketing was not yet a widespread concept.

 We wanted to make a place where people could co-create content in the form of lists.
 Patforms like Pinterest and Squidoo by Seth Godin were upcoming.
 We focussed on content that was useful instead of trendy and that was evergreen.
 Subjects like home and work, finance, health and cars were our main categories.